gura-conf/gura/gura.md

 : "no key name"  # INVALID
 ```

-Defining a key multiple times is invalid.
+Defining a key multiple times is invalid and it must raise a `DuplicatedKeyError` error.

 ```yaml
 # DO NOT DO THIS